Silent No More on Race, America’s CEOs Fumble for Right Words

 While Starbucks, JPMorgan Chase and others responded after teenager Michael Brown was shot in 2014 by police in Ferguson, Missouri — sparking protests that spread to other cities — engagement this time has been exponentially bigger.
 That’s partly because the protests have been more widespread and also because battles over LGBT rights, the polarization of the Trump presidency and Congressional gridlock on social issues were already pushing businesses to fill the void.

-Among the 50 largest U.S. companies, all but Abbott Laboratories, Berkshire Hathaway, Costco Wholesale, Chevron, Exxon Mobil and Nvidia had made some sort of public statement in support of black Americans as of June 3.
+Among the 50 largest U.S. companies, all but Abbott Laboratories, Berkshire Hathaway, Costco Wholesale, Exxon Mobil and Nvidia had made some sort of public statement in support of black Americans as of June 3.
+(Abbott issued a statement on June 4.)
 Almost $1.1 billion has been pledged to Black Lives Matter, the NAACP, community rebuilding or outreach — and this doesn’t include monetary promises without a set price tag.

 Goldman Sachs Chief Executive Officer David Solomon released a transcript on LinkedIn of a May 28 voicemail he sent employees.
 “I am horrified by continued attacks against the black community, highlighted most recently in the U.S. with the deaths of Ahmaud Arbery and George Floyd, and with what Christian Cooper experienced in Central Park in New York City this past Monday,” he said.